-Civil society in India had been fairly organized and active even before India's independence from British rule.
+Civil society in India was organized and active even before India's independence from British rule.
 There were groups addressing various social and political injustices by working on literacy and empowerment for women, the rights of communities shunned or ostracized by society, and sanitation.
-Following India's independence on 15th August 1947, voluntary organisations have played a leading role in poverty and hunger alleviation programs, education, health care and ensuring the rights of marginalized and vulnerable communities.
+Following India's independence on 15 August 1947, voluntary organizations have played a leading role in poverty and hunger alleviation programs, education, health care and ensuring the rights of marginalized and vulnerable communities.